blakejakopovic/TestDrive-Arduino/DEVELOPER.md

 #### OS X

-Before starting, please make sure you have those installed:
+Before starting, please make sure you have the following installed:

 *	[Arduino IDE](http://arduino.cc/en/main/software) - Download the app from the website
 *	[Homebrew](http://mxcl.github.io/homebrew/) - Follow the instructions on their website